Imageomics/TreeOfLife-toolbox/docs/EoL_download_README.md

 # Encyclopedia of Life (EoL) Download Guide

-This guide provides instructions for downloading images from the Encyclopedia of Life (EoL) source as part of the TreeOfLife200M dataset.
+This guide provides instructions for downloading images from the [Encyclopedia of Life (EOL)](https://eol.org) data provider as part of the TreeOfLife-200M dataset.

 ## Overview